jffelix/VueJS-Music-Player/README.md

 ## Notable Functions
 - Standard music player buttons (Play, Stop, Previous, Next)
 - Pre-made playlist for testing
+- A seek bar that displays song progression in real-time

 ## How to run application
 - Navigate to the vuejs-music-player folder in the Terminal